Qingtao-Cao/obix/docs/mg_adaptor.md

 Although BCM "4A-1A" doesn't have a history facility established, its name and names of ancestor data hall and data centre facilities are used to setup a hierarchy organisation of CBs' history facilities.

---4-- Handy Tools
+#4 Handy Tools

-The holding registers on a modbus slave can be directly accessed by modbus-cli tool as the following way:
+The holding registers on a modbus slave can be directly accessed by modbus-cli tool in the following way:

 	modbus read -s <slave ID> <master IP> <addr> <count>